How to handle nicotine withdrawal from smoking or vaping

 Regulate blood sugar and eat nutritiously

 When you smoke your stress hormone cortisol increases.
 This leads to an increase in insulin which in turn leads to blood sugar dropping.
 When blood sugar is low people usually crave a quick fix to increase it again.
-Sugar, caffeine and alcohol (which is a sugar) can provide this quick fix.
-However, blood sugar levels will drop quite low shortly after the initial spike caused by these.
-Even though you might crave these to help cope with cigarette cravings you will feel better by avoiding them.
+Sugar, caffeine and alcohol (which is a sugar) can provide a quick fix.
+People who are attempting to quit smoking or vaping may crave sugar as a result.

 Eating lots of nutritious fruit and vegetables can help provide your body with the nutrition it needs to help deal with the toxins and chemicals in your body from smoking.
 Protein helps your body to grow and repair the damage done from smoking.